- debt collections and phone calls

 - Example 2: Vehicle still at risk of liquidation after applying Ohio's motor vehicle bankruptcy exemption.
 Debtor owns a truck with a fair market value of $9,000.00.
 This vehicle is owned free and clear of any loan.
 The debtor is the only person on the vehicle title.
 By applying Ohio's chapter 7 bankruptcy exemption for motor vehicles, this debtor can protect $3,775.00 of the $9,000.00 fair market value, thus leaving $5,225.00 of equity exposed.
 Creditors may be interested in receiving some of this amount, thus forcing liquidation of the debtor's truck.
 In most cases, the debtor may receive an opportunity to save the vehicle by paying this amount to the bankruptcy estate, however many debtors are not in a position to make this purchase.
 Additional help may be available to this debtor if he or she is filing jointly with a spouse who happens to also be on the same title, thus creating a second exemption which can be applied to the same truck.
 Finally all debtors are permitted one "wildcard bankruptcy exemption" ($1,250.00) which can be applied to their property.

 What is the "Means Test"?
-In its most basic sense, the bankruptcy means test is the first of two s which together determine a debtor's eligibility for Chapter 7 Bankruptcy.
+In its most basic sense, the bankruptcy means test is the first of two prerequisite tests which together determine a debtor's eligibility for Chapter 7 Bankruptcy.
 A debtor must pass both tests to become chapter 7 eligible.
-The means test was created by the U.S. Department of Justice and focuses primarily on the Cesnus Bureau's median household income by both size and state.
+The means test was created by the U.S. Department of Justice and focuses primarily on the Census Bureau's median household income by both size and state.
+The most recent version of the means teat governs bankruptcy case filings on or after November 1, 2018.
 Under the means test, a debtor's household "average" annual gross income must fall below the stated amount.
 The following list provides the family median income data for Ohio by household size.
 This information is typically updated semi-annually and was most recently updated for cases filed after November 1, 2018.

 Ohio Median Household Income Data: